wg21908/raspberry_pi_pico/README.md

     p = Pin(0, Pin.OUT)

 ### 🧪 Step 7: Manual LED Test (Proves Wiring)

+When copying these 2 commands in terminal and running them, eye pico as your pasting code, LED will lite once then immediately turn off, you can easily miss this if eyeing PC on th paste.

     p.value(1)   # LED ON
     p.value(0)   # LED OFF